GFS Contributor Guidelines

 - Good.
 Food.
 Stories.’ main objective is good storytelling.
-Personal opinions, anecdotes, and experiences should be at the forefront of your piece; while we strive to educate as well as entertain, we’re not looking for purely informative “how-to” pieces.
-We welcome personal essays, restaurant/book/movie reviews, opinion or trend pieces, or other new and creative ideas.
+Personal opinions, anecdotes, and experiences should be at the forefront of your piece; while the site strives to educate as well as entertain, I’m not looking for purely informative “how-to” pieces.
+I welcome personal essays, restaurant/book/movie reviews, opinion or trend pieces, or other new and creative ideas.
 Inject your personality into the piece!

 - Posts must consist of original content that has not been published elsewhere.
 All recipes must be original or significantly adapted with proper credit and attribution (see the following articles from the Food Blog Alliance and Dianne Jacob for guidelines on legal and ethical recipe adaptation and attribution).

-- Great photos are equally as important as a great story: posts must be accompanied by at least three original photos at least 500px wide (larger if possible; I’m always happy to resize your shots for you).
+- Great photos are equally as important as a great story!
+Posts must be accompanied by at least three horizontal and/or vertical original photos at least 1000px wide/long.
 Novice food photographer?
 Read through the tips and tricks from Photoble, Crumbly Cookie, and Jenn Cuisine.